vnegrisolo/vnegrisolo.github.io/_posts/docker/2017-09-30-docker-for-all-environments.md

 ## Conclusion

 Docker may help us to work on 💩 brown-field projects.
-Or you just don't want to install a lot of applications to start with.
+Or you just don't want to install a lot of applications to start with right?
 In one case or the other I hope you have enjoyed 👍 this reading.

 {% include markdown/acronyms.md %}
 {% include markdown/links.md %}